mlcommons/medperf/docs/getting_started/model_owner_demo.md

 These details should usually be acquired by contacting the Benchmark Committee and following their instructions.

 To test your MLCube validity with the benchmark, first run `medperf benchmark ls` to identify the benchmark's server UID.
-In our case, it is going to be `1`.
+In this case, it is going to be `1`.

 Next, locate the MLCube.
-Unless you implemented your own MLCube, the MLCube we will be using is `medperf_tutorial/model_mobilenetv2/mlcube/mlcube.yaml`.
+Unless you implemented your own MLCube, the MLCube provided for this tutorial is located in your workspace: `medperf_tutorial/model_mobilenetv2/mlcube/mlcube.yaml`.

 After that, run the compatibility test: